Chester Castle: History

 By the later part of the 18th century much of the fabric of the castle had deteriorated and John Howard, the prison reformer, was particularly critical of the conditions in the prison.
 Thomas Harrison was commissioned to design a new prison.
 This was completed in 1792 and praised as one of the best constructed prisons in the country.
 Harrison then went on to rebuild the medieval Shire Hall in neoclassical style.
 He also built two new wings, one to act as barracks, the other as an armoury, and designed a massive new entrance to the castle site, styled the Propylaeum.
 The buildings, which were all in neoclassical style, were built between 1788 and 1822.
 The architectural historian Nikolaus Pevsner comments that Harrison's work constitutes "one of the most powerful monuments of the Greek Revival in the whole of England".

 In February 1867, Irish Fenian Michael Davitt led a group of IRB men from Haslingden on an abortive raid for arms on the castle.
 The Army moved in to take hold of the castle and in 1873 a system of recruiting areas based on counties was instituted under the Cardwell Reforms and the castle became the depot for the two battalions of the 22nd (Cheshire) Regiment of Foot.
 Under the Childers Reforms, the 22nd regiment evolved to become the Cheshire Regiment with its depot in the castle in 1881.

+Towards the end of the 19th century, ghost stories regarding the castle became increasingly common, with reports of “harrowing” screams of a young woman in and surrounding the castle prison, which was in the process of closing at the time.
 In 1925, after being used for 200 years as a warehouse and ammunition store, the crypt and chapel in the Agricola Tower were reconsecrated by the Bishop of Chester for the use of the Cheshire Regiment.
 In 1939 the chapel was refurnished.
 The castle remained the depot of the Cheshire Regiment until 1939, when the regiment moved out to Dale Barracks.